KittyGiraudel/Countdown.js/README.md

 // Instanciating a new countdown with all defaults new Countdown();

-// Instanciatin a custom countdown new Countdown({
+// Instanciating a custom countdown new Countdown({
     selector: '#timer',
     msgBefore: "Will start at Christmas!",